 In my last blog I wrote about 4 Reasons Diets Don’t Work and How to Challenge Our Beliefs About Health.
 If you read it, it may have made perfect sense, but if you are like so many others you might be asking “if I don’t diet or focus on weight, then what?”

 That is a completely warranted and understandable concern given our culture and the world we live in.
 Diet related thought patterns have become the cultural norm.
-I think many of us feel like if we aren’t hyper focused on our weight and obsessing about our body size then we are letting ourselves go and giving up on health, but the exact opposite is true.
+I think many of us feel like if we aren’t hyper focused on our weight and obsessing about our body size then we are letting ourselves go.
+We take a very all-or-nothing approach and think without dieting we are giving up on health, but the exact opposite is true.